 The written exam is a maximum of 12 pages (double spaced, 12 Times or Times New Roman font, 1" margins).
 The page limit is inclusive of figures and tables, but exclusive of references.
-Students may include links to their papers/products (prepared, submitted or published).
 A one-page CV must be appended to the end of the written exam (not included in the page limit).
 The written report must be submitted in electronic form 1-week prior to the QE oral exam date to the Qualifying Exam Committee Chair.